ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 ## Insert mode
 'i' is the key to initiate the 'insert' mode.
 You press i, vim is ready for you to tell it what to insert.
 We can get into insert mode with
 - A (end of the line),
+- a (end of  the word)
-- I (start of the line,
+- I (start of the line),
-- O insert a line above and be in insert mode.
+- O (insert a line above and be in insert mode).
-- o insert a new line below and be in insert mode
+- o (insert a new line below and be in insert mode)

 >The key difference in keys y,d,c v/s i (and rest of the above insert mode invocation keys) is that in insert mode you don't have option to use motion keys to make a selection.
 Rightly so, cuz now you have the whole keyboard for you to type.
 You can't even get to command mode from insert mode i.e if you press colon , it print : on screen rather than taking you to command mode.
 To get into command mode, you need to come back to normal mode with a press of escape.